The Most Important Commercial Loan Types for Small Business Owners

 Merchant cash advance (MCA)

-Basically a subset of a working capital loan, merchant cash advances get their own section because they work a bit differently from traditional loans.
+While technically not a loan, it is a subset of a working capital funding, merchant cash advances get their own section because they work a bit differently from traditional loans.
 In MCAs, cash advance companies provide businesses with upfront cash in exchange for a percentage of future credit card or debit card sales.

 Rather than charge interest, the company charges a factor rate that represents the full amount of money the business will repay to satisfy the loan.